cloudflare/cloudflare-docs/products/workers/src/content/learning/using-services/index.md

 </Aside>

 Each service comes with a production environment and the ability to create or clone dozens of preview environments.
-Every aspect of an environment is overridable: the code, environment variables, and even resources like a KV namespace.
+Every aspect of an environment is overridable: the code, environment variables, and even resource bindings like a KV Namespace or Durable Object.
 You can create and switch between environments with just a few clicks in the dashboard.

 ## Service environments